 Rose tried shooting the Vampire Master with silver bullets to no effect and he disappeared in a bright flash.
 The Master overran the city with his minions (More Fun #7) and possessed Mrs. Amster, who tried to stab her husband.
 She led them to the lair of the green-skinned vampire, who was tending to his scientific equipment.
 (More Fun #8)

 The villain was bent on world domination and had created an invention that could both create and destroy life.
 It was Mrs. Amster who turned the tables on him by freeing Doc.
 Instead of capture, the Vampire Master chose to destroy his lab; everybody escaped as he went down in flames.
 (More Fun Comics #9)

 After Doc's butler, Jenkins, turned away a desperate stranger, the man reappeared as a werewolf!
-Doc rushed outside armed with an "ancient mystic symbol" and brought the beast under his spell. (#11) He accompanied the man back to his home at Mrs. Daniels' boarding house, (#12) where the woman was revealed as the master werewolf.
-She nearly transformed Doc as well but he was saved by the man he'd previously helped. (#13) Note: Dr. Occult's mystic "symbol" was originally weilded like (and resembled) some sort of small cross.
-In post-Crisis appearances, the artifact was retooled into a black-and-red circular object with seven segments.
+Doc rushed outside and brought the beast under his spell. (#11) He accompanied the man back to his home at Mrs. Daniels' boarding house, (#12) where the woman was revealed as the master werewolf.
+She nearly transformed Doc as well but he was saved by the man who'd led them there. (#13)

 The first chapter in Siegel and Shuster's "Koth" story was printed in The Comics Magazine #1 (May 1936), by Comics Magazine Company.
 The path of this errant chapter can be traced by following the departure of two National employees, William H. Cook (managing editor) and John F. Mahon (business manager).
 More Fun #8 (Feb.
 1936) was the last to credit them, after which they founded Comics Magazine Company.